Contact Us

 If you would like to volunteer in one of our partner communities, please contact us and let’s discuss the possibilities.

 BioRegions Program introduced me to a unique and extraordinary nomadic way of life and traditional culture.
-The people of the Darhad are kind yet resilient and I am grateful for the opportunity to have been immersed in their culture.
+The people of the Darkhad are kind yet resilient and I am grateful for the opportunity to have been immersed in their culture.
 My work with BioRegions was a stepping-stone in my career as a land reclamation scientist.
 I am able to apply the environmental health knowledge and experience I gained in Mongolia to better understand ecological and human health issues created by natural resource extraction and how those activities influence local communities throughout the Western U.S.- Loren Barber